microsoft/bedrock/cluster/azure/README.md

 Bedrock provides different templates to start from when building your deployment environment.
 Each template has a set of common and specific requirements that must be met in order to deploy them.

 Common across templates, it is required that the resource group(s) needed by the enviornment be created prior to deploying.
-For how to create a resource group, see [here]()
+For how to create a resource group, see [here](#Creating-Resource-Groups).

 The following templates are currently available for deployment: